Stay Ahead of Scams: Your 2025 Cybersecurity Tips

 2. Strengthen your passwords

-A weak password is an open invitation.
-If you can easily remember your password, a scammer's software can likely guess it in seconds.
+A weak password can be an open invitation if it’s easily remembered.
+Creating passwords that are random enough can help make it nearly impossible for scammers to crack.
 Strong password habits are fundamental to protecting your information from falling into the wrong hands.

 A strong password is: